Wireless Networking at Duke

 Based on 802.11a/b/g/n technology, the wireless data network is constantly being expanded and improved to meet changing demands.
 More information is available on the wireless network FAQ page.

 Note also that Duke provides a separate, low-bandwidth network for visitors.
 Because the visitor network does not require NetID registration, the service eliminates the need to issue temporary NetIDs to visitors requiring network connections.
 The visitor network is not as robust as the DUKE network; visitors will be able to use it primarily for web surfing and connecting via virtual private network back to other secure networks.
-Connections will last one hour, after which the visitor's device will be dropped off the service.
-Visitors will be able to connect as many times as they need to, but only for an hour at a time.
 The visitor network will not allow access to many services available through the DUKE network.
 If you have a Duke NetID, you should choose the "DUKE" wireless network, and then register your device on that network following the instructions on the Get Connected page.
 If you have questions about the Duke wireless network, please contact the OIT Service Desk.

 Connect to the network